 - Age qualification: Must turn 65 at any point during the tax year

 NJ interaction: The federal senior deduction reduces only federal taxable income.
 However, NJ has its own retirement benefit: the NJ Retirement Income Exclusion excludes up to $100,000 of pension, annuity, IRA, and 401(k) income for NJ residents meeting the age and income thresholds.
-The two operate in parallel — claim the federal deduction on Schedule 1, and the NJ exclusion on the NJ-1040.
+The two operate in parallel - claim the federal deduction on Schedule 1-A, and the NJ exclusion on the NJ-1040.

 8. Vehicle Loan Interest Deduction: Up to $10,000